RS-DAT/JupyterDaskOnSLURM/user-guide.md

 This repository includes [a Python script](./scripts/runJupyterDaskOnSLURM.py) to start Jupyter and Dask services on a SURF system that has been configured following the steps above.

-Download the script on your local machine by cloning this repository:
+**On your local machine**, download the script by cloning this repository:
 ```shell
 git clone http://github.com/RS-DAT/JupyterDaskOnSLURM.git
 cd JupyterDaskOnSLURM